Troops to Principals:

 The Job of a Principal or Assistant Principal Intern

-Each candidate serves as a Principal Intern for three months.
+Each candidate serves as a Principal Intern or hold a principal-type position.
 Candidates may elect to split their time between an elementary school, middle, or high school.
 In addition to a mentor, School Leaders provides a coach for all candidates.

 Some duties include, but are not limited to the following: